Best 43-inch, best 42-inch and best 40-inch TVs 2025: superb 'small' TVs

 It’s all down to actuators that imperceptibly vibrate the screen in order to create sound.
 The result is very clear, detailed, direct audio, although it’s a bit thin and light on bass, so we’d still recommend adding a budget soundbar if you can.

 We're inclined to believe that the A90K uses a very similar panel (if not the same) as the LG C4 (above), so you get flagship picture performance that majors on authenticity and accuracy, particularly in regard to colours, which are rich and vibrant when required, but also subtle and nuanced.
-It's not quite as outright punchy and bright as the LG, but it’s brilliantly detailed and sharp, with Sony's processing including a feature that automatically enhances the depth of the image, resulting in excellent solidity and three-dimensionality.
+During testing, we found that it's not quite as outright punchy and bright as the LG, but it’s brilliantly detailed and sharp, with Sony's processing including a feature that automatically enhances the depth of the image, resulting in excellent solidity and three-dimensionality.
 Motion handling is still peerless, too.

 Gamers will be pleased to learn that the A90K has HDMI 2.1 sockets, albeit just two of them (the LG C4 has four).
 These support 4K/120Hz, VRR and ALLM.
 There's no HGiG mode, which is a slight shame, and despite supporting Dolby Vision for movies, there's no Dolby Vision game mode.
 In short, the A90K is very good for gaming, but the LG C4 is even better.
 For movies, though, this is a great but expensive option.

 If you're wondering whether there's a replacement for the A90K on the way, there isn't at this stage.
-While it came out in 2022, it will remain Sony's only small OLED until at least 2025.
+While it came out in 2022, it is still currently Sony's only small OLED TV.

 Read the full Sony XR-42A90K review